Cost to Stain a Fence

 How do you remove fence stain from concrete?

-Start by cleaning the fence and leave it to dry for 24 hours, apply the stain removal formula evenly and leave to sit before scraping off the stain with your scraper.
+Start by cleaning the fence and leave it to dry for 24 hours, apply the stain removal formula evenly, and leave it to sit before scraping off the stain.
 Finish the job by wiping down the fence with sandpaper and a cloth.

 How often should I stain my fence?